Lola Índigo: 2018–2019: Breakthrough with Akelarre

 Thus, throughout 2018 she started shaping her debut studio album.
 In December she released her second single "Mujer Bruja" which features Mala Rodríguez.
 The track peaked at number six in Spain.
 There she announced that her album would have a "witch theme".
 That same month she collaborated with multiple artists on the remix of Yera's "Borracha" and also released the "Ya No Quiero Ná" remix featuring Joey Montana and Charly Black.
 In the beginning of 2019 she collaborated with Movistar+ and dance television competition Fama a Bailar and sang the theme song "Fuerte" for the show's 2019 edition.
 She also worked there as a regular coach and performed a couple times.
 In April she collaborated with Mediaset and sang the main song for the 2019 film Lo Dejo Cuando Quiera, which turned to be "El Humo".
 These two songs were both released as promotional singles of her debut album.
 Later that month, she released "Maldición" featuring Colombian rapper Lalo Ebratt.
 On 17 May 2019, her album Akelarre (Basque for "witches' sabbath") was released after multiple delays.
 It debuted at the top position of the Spanish charts.
-Its respective tour began on May 4 at the FIBES Conference Center in Seville and ended on November 30 in Girona comprising 33 concerts.
+Its respective tour began on 4 May at the FIBES Conference Center in Seville and ended on 30 November in Girona comprising 33 concerts.

-In June she collaborated with Aitana on her song "Me Quedo" which was released as a single on June 28.
-On July 31, 2019, Índigo released "Lola Bunny", a non-album track that features Spanish novel rapper and actual boyfriend Don Patricio.
+In June she collaborated with Aitana on her song "Me Quedo" which was released as a single on 28 June.
+On 31 July 2019, Índigo released "Lola Bunny", a non-album track that features Spanish novel rapper and actual boyfriend Don Patricio.
 Its upbeat rhythm and fast urban sound earned the song the fourth position on the PROMUSICAE chart.
-On August 8 she collaborated with Cupido on the remix of their song "Autoestima" which was constantly played by the MTV.
+On 8 August she collaborated with Cupido on the remix of their song "Autoestima" which was constantly played by the MTV.
 In October 2019 she opened two concerts for Colombian megastar Sebastián Yatra in Ecuador and did a showcase in Bogotá.
-On December 6 she closed the 'Akelarre' era with a new song, "Luna".
-Lola Índigo will play her first solo arena concert on November 29, 2020, at the WiZink Center in Madrid.
-The show, titled 'Akelarre: la Noche de las Brujas' was scheduled to take place on May 2 but was delayed due to the ongoing coronavirus pandemic.
+On 6 December she closed the 'Akelarre' era with a new song, "Luna".
+Lola Índigo will play her first solo arena concert on 29 November 2020 at the WiZink Center in Madrid.
+The show, titled 'Akelarre: la Noche de las Brujas' was scheduled to take place on 2 May but was delayed due to the ongoing coronavirus pandemic.